kalviumcommunity/k-fswd/README.md

 3. **Call the Delete API**: Use the function created in step 2 to call the API.
 Make sure to handle the loading state appropriately before and after the call.

-4. **Toast Notifications**: Implement toast notifications to show the outcome of the API call.
-Use a success message for a successful deletion and an error message for a failure.
+4. **Toast Notifications**: Implement toast notifications for success and error messages.
+These should be triggered after the API response is received.
+Explore and select a suitable `NPM` package for toast notifications.
+Install it using `npm` or `yarn`.

 5. **State Update on Success/Error**: Update the UI state based on the response.
 Remove the loading indicator and display the appropriate toast notification.